maren-ha/NORBIS_workshop_differentiable_programming/README.md

 ![](pictures/CloneRepo.png)

-***Next steps:*** Depending on whether you use Google Colab to run the notebook (recommended) or Jupyter notebooks.
+***Next steps:*** Depending on whether you use Google Colab (recommended) or Jupyter to run the notebook.
 Please read below for details.

 ### a) using Google Colab (recommended)